vtigranv/Front-end-Guidelines/README.md

 }
 ```

-#### Think about which elements will be affected before writing a CSS rule
+## Before writing a CSS rule think about which element will be affected

 Always think about which elements will be affected before writing any CSS rule.
 If your changes won’t be common, then write your rules in a way to affect only a certain element and nothing else.